The Pembroke

 Keep in mind that everything hinges on your lease terms.
 You may be legally required to pay a reletting fee regardless of what you offer or how cooperative you are with your landlord.

-Skipping out on a reletting fee can lead to serious consequences.
-You could lose part or all of your security deposit, damage your rental history, face collections or legal action, and have a harder time getting approved for future apartments.
+If you don’t pay the reletting fee you could lose part or all of your security deposit, damage your rental history, face collections or legal action, and have a harder time getting approved for future apartments.
 If you're unsure whether you can afford the fee, reach out to your landlord early—they may be open to a payment plan or alternative arrangement if you're proactive and transparent.

-If you need to break a lease early, there are some consequences to consider.
-Depending on your lease terms, you'll need to pay termination fees and may be held responsible for rent until a new tenant is found.
+Consequences of breaking a lease depend on your lease terms.
+You may need to pay termination fees and also may be held responsible for rent until a new tenant is found.
 It's also possible you'll forfeit your security deposit or face litigation from your landlord.

 But one of the most serious consequences renters don’t think about when they break their lease early is their credit report.
 Your score could go down and ultimately make it harder to rent your next apartment.

-There are some legal reasons for breaking your lease that can mean fees or fines are waived.
-If you're an active-duty military member, you can present your landlord your change of station orders or paperwork showing you're being deployed for 90 days or longer.
+You may be able to break your lease if you're an active-duty military member, you can present your landlord your change of station orders or paperwork showing you're being deployed for 90 days or longer.
 Check your local laws, but most states also require tenants to provide written notice along with a copy of their military orders.

 Renters who are victims of domestic violence or stalking can also legally break their lease without penalty.
 However, tenants must provide a protective order that was issued within the last 90 days or a police report as evidence.
 Tenants must also submit a written request to terminate their lease.